THE STORY BEHIND THE STORY

 I SPY BLETCHLEY PARK

-This is the newly completed companion novel to BURIED PASTS and my tribute to Mum.
-She also more than played her part in the war effort, serving first as a WAAF at the top secret code-breaking centre at Bletchley Park (1940-42), then moving on for a time to Chicksands, one of the the equally vital Y-Listening stations that fed Bletchley Park so much of its intelligence.
+This is the more recently completed companion novel to BURIED PASTS and a similar tribute to Mum.
+She also played a significant part in the war effort, serving first as a WAAF at the top secret code-breaking centre at Bletchley Park (1940-42), then moving on for a time to Chicksands, one of the the equally vital Y-Listening stations that fed Bletchley Park so much of its intelligence.

 Even when first writing the tribute novel to Dad, I knew that one to mum would also have to follow, and I’m so happy to see them together here.
 Needless to say, the WAAF character of Betty is based quite closely on Mum, although I’m pretty sure she never had a single piano lesson in her life.